containers/nri-plugins/docs/resource-policy/policy/balloons.md

 type can be defined explicitly among other balloon types.
 If they are not defined, a built-in `default` balloon type is used.

+## Pod and Container Overrides to CPU and Memory Pinning

-## Disabling CPU or Memory Pinning of a Container
+### Disabling CPU or Memory Pinning of a Container

 Some containers may need to run on all CPUs or access all memories without restrictions.
 There are two alternatives to achieve this: